-Wood density has however been acknowledged as a highly variable characteristic, and several major sources of annual density variations have been identified.
-Very high precision in the description of the wood density variations with new techniques (e.g. SilviScan; Evans, 1994) is possible but not widely available, while other techniques based on Xray are rather time-consuming and thus not applied to forest productivity studies.
-Within-tree variations occur at distinct timescales (Jyske et al., 2008).
-Over medium or long timescales, annual wood density was proved to be related to ring age or to tree diameter, with higher values close to the pith in many species (Schweingruber, 1988).
-At an interannual scale, wood density variations can be substantial.
-There were several reports that (annual) ring density decreases with increasing ring width, for instance in Norway spruce (Bergqvist, 1998; Dutilleul et al., 1998; Lundgren, 2004; Bouriaud et al., 2005; Franceschini et al., 2010, 2013).
-Wood density was also proved to vary between trees (Wilhelmsson et al., 2002; Guilley et al., 2004), a fact which is never accounted for in studies using diameter surveys to produce biomass increment estimations.
+Wood density has however been acknowledged as a highly variable characteristic and several major sources of annual density variations have been identified.
+Very high precision in the description of the wood density variations with new techniques (e.g. SilviScan, Evans, 1994) are possible but not widely available, while other techniques based on X-ray are rather time consuming and thus not applied to forest productivity studies.
+Within-tree variations occur at distinct time scales (Jyske et al., 2007).
+Over medium or long scales, annual wood density was proved to be related to ring age or to tree diameter, with higher values close to the pith in many species (Schweingruber, tree diameter, with higher values close to the pith in many species (Schweingruber, 1988).
+At inter-annual scale, wood density variations can be substantial.
+There were

+91 several reports that (annual) ring density decreases with increasing ring width, for to vary between trees (Wilhelmsson et al., 2002; Guilley et al., 2004), a fact which is never accounted for in studies using diameter surveys to produce biomass increment